Black Hole Mergers as the Fastest Photon Ring Scramblers: PN expansion, Kerr black hole, and the Lyapunov coefficients of its photon shell

-0.3cm \textbf{PN expansion, Kerr black hole, and the Lyapunov coefficients of its photon shell --} Within the post-Newtonian (PN) framework, the physical characteristics of a black hole binary are expressed as a power series in a small expansion parameter.
+Within the post-Newtonian (PN) framework, the physical characteristics of a black hole binary are expressed as a power series in a small expansion parameter.
 A convenient choice is the dimensionless quantity $x=(M_\mathrm{tot}\Omega)^{2/3}$, where $\Omega$ denotes the orbital frequency and $M_\mathrm{tot}=M_1+M_2$ is the sum of the individual masses $M_1$ and $M_2$ of the two non-spinning black holes.
 Quantities such as the orbital angular momentum $J(x)$, the binding energy $E(x)$, and the total mass of the system $M(x)=M_\mathrm{tot}+E(x)$ can be expanded in powers of $x$, with $0 < x \ll 1$.
 As gravitational radiation is emitted, both $M$ and $J$ decrease monotonically with time, while the orbital frequency $\Omega$ increases; within this approximation, $M_1$ and $M_2$ remain constant.
 Therefore, one may eliminate the parameter $x$ from the parametric curve $[M(x), J(x)]$ and express the evolution of the mass directly as a function of the angular momentum, treating $J$ as an effective time variable.
 Working consistently to fourth post-Newtonian order (4PN), one obtains the relation $M(j)$ for quasi-circular orbits \cite{Damour:2014jta} (see also Ref.~\cite{Damour:2016bks} for a review)

 where $\nu = M_1 M_2 / M_\mathrm{tot}^2$ denotes the symmetric mass ratio.
 We have also introduced the standard dimensionless angular momentum parameter $j$, defined through \be J(j) = M_\mathrm{tot}^2 \nu j . \ee This formulation eliminates the intermediate PN parameter $x$ and provides a direct representation of the system’s mass as a function of the dimensionless angular momentum $j$, which can be regarded as an alternative evolutionary parameter.